-As required by the Rules of the Auditor General (Sections 10.854(1)(e)7.a. and 10.855(10)) we applied financial condition assessment procedures.
+Pursuant to Sections 10.854(1)(e)6.a. and 10.855(11), Rules of the Auditor General, we applied financial condition assessment procedures.
 It is management's responsibility to monitor The Clark Advanced Learning Center's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.

-Pursuant to Chapter 119, Florida Statutes, this Management Letter is a public record and its' distribution is not limited.
-Auditing standards generally accepted in the United States of America require us to indicate that this letter is intended solely for the information and use of Management and the State of Florida Office of the Auditor General, and is not intended to be and should not be used by anyone other than these specified parties.
+Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representative, the Florida Auditor General, Federal and other granting agencies, and applicable management and is not intended to be and should not be used by anyone other than these specified parties.

-Berger, Toombs, Elam, Gaines & Frank Certified Public Accountants PL

-Fort Pierce, Florida
+Berger, Toombs, Elam, Gaines & Frank Certified Public Accountants PL Fort Pierce, Florida